Career upgrade: Learn practical AI skills for better jobs and higher pay.

 How long should I study for the SIE exam?

-Plan for 80-150 hours of study over 4-8 weeks.
+Plan for 40-60 hours of study over 4-6 weeks (up to 80 hours if you have no finance background).
 Study 2-3 hours daily, focusing on understanding concepts rather than memorization.
 Complete at least 500 practice questions, and don't schedule your exam until you're consistently scoring 80%+ on practice tests.

 Can I take the SIE exam without a sponsor?

 Yes!
 The SIE exam is unique because anyone 18 or older can register and take it without being sponsored by a FINRA member firm.
-The exam costs $80 and can be scheduled at any Prometric testing center.
+The exam costs $80 (fee increasing in January 2026) and can be scheduled at any Prometric testing center.
+This makes the SIE accessible for career changers and students.